LoginRadius/engineering-portal/README.md

 ## License

-For more information on licensing, please refer to [License](https://github.com/LoginRadius/engineering-portal/blob/master/LICENSE)
+For more information on licensing, please refer to the [License](https://github.com/LoginRadius/engineering-portal/blob/master/LICENSE)